 It is unlikely that there will be any future opt-in calls in the D2N2 area.

-There are currently no open calls in the D2N2 area.
+There is currently one open call in the D2N2 area (deadline 30/9/20).
 A call schedule for 2020 from the ESF National Reserve will be announced later this year.

 Calls for other LEP areas are available here.

 A teleconference took place on March 2nd 2018 between DWP and the Local Enterprise Partnership Network regarding the use of the apprenticeship levy as match funding.
 To view the questions from the LEP Network and the responses by Emma Kirkpatrick, Head of ESF Managing Authority, please follow this link.